Ask. Learn. Improve

 Healthcare

-13 min read• February 11, 2026View raw markdown
+16 min read• February 11, 2026• Updated April 17, 2026View raw markdown

 HealthcareKnowledge ManagementRAGAIChatGPT AlternativesHospital Policy ManagementClinical Decision Support

-The Problem with "Just Use ChatGPT"
+The problem with "just use ChatGPT"

 Healthcare documentation is dynamic.
 Policies change.
 Protocols update.
-Formularies revise.
+Formularies revise quarterly.
 Generic AI tools treat uploaded documents as static knowledge bases.
 They don't flag when information becomes outdated.
 They don't detect when two documents contradict each other.
 They don't alert you that the answer they just gave came from a policy that was superseded six months ago.

 Using consumer AI tools for clinical knowledge raises serious compliance questions.
 Where does your data go?
 Who can access it?
 Is there an audit trail?
 Most generic AI platforms were not designed with HIPAA considerations, access controls, or the regulatory requirements that govern healthcare information systems.